So here you are on the biggest freshwater lake in the world. Have you thought about fishing?

 You can fish Lake Superior, it’s tributaries or inland lakes and streams.
 Catch lake trout and a variety of salmon on the big lake, trout and salmon in streams, and walleye, smallmouth bass, northern pike, perch and brook trout from inland lakes.
 See fish descriptions and a few tips on catching below.

-Licenses, bait, tackle and gear can be found at most gas stations and outfitters along the shore and up the Gunflint Trail.
+Licenses, bait, tackle and gear can be found at most gas stations and outfitters along the shore and up the Gunflint Trail-see the list below.
 You will need a trout stamp if fishing for trout.
 What happens if you don’t catch any?
 Well, you probably had a great day outdoors, but check local grocery stores and fish markets for fresh and smoked Lake Superior fish, too!

 Captain Gary is a USCG licensed charter boat captain with over 30 years of experience fishing out of the Grand Marais marina on Lake Superior.
 During May and June, we will be downrigging in deeper water for lake trout and salmon.
 During the months of July, August, and September the salmon action picks up and the lake trout come closer to the surface.
 During these months we will be using a combination of downriggers, boards, and dipsy divers.